 The mission of the museum is to act as a voice for individuals whose perspectives are often omitted from the mainstream dialogue.
 We seek to showcase their artistic explorations of social injustices and to inspire action toward political and social change.

-With the incessant exposure to violence (videos, photos, news stories) we are committed to pursuing more resources for arts programming and arts education in order to address the trauma that many in our city and country face.
+With the incessant exposure to violence in media and in daily life, we are committed to pursuing more resources for arts programming and arts education in order to address the trauma that many in our city and country face.
 We are dedicated to the healing process that art inherently provides to support our community’s overall health and well-being.